UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Trash and Recycling: Your local municipal or private waste collection services that ensure safe and sanitary garbage disposal.

-• Internet and Cable: Connects your home to the digital world, streaming platforms, and television broadcasts.
+• Internet and Cable: Connects your home to digital workspaces, Wi-Fi networks, and television broadcasts.

-• Home Security Systems: Monitored alarms and cameras that provide extra peace of mind for a monthly fee.
+• Home Security Systems: Monitored alarms and cameras that provide extra peace of mind for an additional monthly fee.

 Infographic comparing US utility costs: apartments ($185-$285/mo) vs houses ($325-$480/mo).